Ask our Making Tax Digital Team a question

 And if you need more information, our team are ready to help.

-Since April 2019 for VAT and not before April 2026 for personal tax and April 2030 for corporation tax, businesses and landlords will be enrolled into keeping digital accounting records and will have to file quarterly figures with HMRC.
+Since April 2019 for VAT and not before April 2026 for personal tax and probably April 2030 for corporation tax, businesses and landlords will be enrolled into keeping digital accounting records and will have to file quarterly figures with HMRC.

 Some taxpayers will be exempt, such as charities, community amateur sports clubs (CASCs); and taxpayers who can’t use digital equipment due to disability, age or remoteness of location.